How To Become a Virtual Assistant

 Whether you are starting off independently or as an employee, establishing a social media presence will always prove to be beneficial.
 Focus your efforts on platforms where you can usually find potential clients.
 Building a strong social media account can help build strong relationships.
 Tools like Buffer are great for creating fresh content.
 It has free built-in analytics, allowing you to measure the success and effectiveness of your posts

 Apart from this, creating your own website is important.
-Your clients should be able to find you, see your work and recognise you as a reliable resource.
+Your clients should be able to find you, see your work and recognize you as a reliable resource.
 It adds a sense of professionalism and highlights your skills and provides you with a platform and an opportunity to express yourself.
 Some basic steps that you can take into consideration are deciding on branding elements, creating an effective logo and showing you are committed to constant learning.

 Next Steps